JeffJetton/atari-examples/bbones/bbones3.md

 So that's what we do.
 We can't do a comparison on the X register--only the A register.
 So we first have to **T**ransfer **X** to **A**.

 Then we execute our comparison.
-This doesn't change any normal register contents, but it does set some "flags" (think of them as boolean variables) on the chip.
-These flags keep track of whether the most-recent math operation resulted in a zero, or in a negative number, or caused a mathematical "carry" to occur, and so on.
+This doesn't change any normal register contents, but it does set some "flags" (think of them as global boolean variables) on the chip.
+These flags keep track of whether the most-recent math operation resulted in a zero, or in a negative number, and/or caused a mathematical "carry" to occur, and a few other things like that.

 Finally, we check the result of the comparison (by looking at whatever flags are now set) and act accordingly.
 In this case, we do a **B**ranch if the previous comparison found that the two values were **N**ot **E**qual.
 That keeps our loop running until X equals $FF.

 We wrap up with one last store of Y into the highest address of the zero-page (since the loop would've missed it).

 > **Note:** The comparison is actually a subtraction that throws away the result.
 If the values being compared (the contents of A and whatever value is being used as an argument to the `cmp` instruction) are equal, then the subtraction operation results in a zero, which flips on the zero flag.
 If the values are different, the subtraction will *not* result in a zero (thus turning *off* the zero flag) but might do other things such as set the negative flag or the carry flag.
+The `bne` instruction just has to look at the zero flag to know whether to branch or not.

-The instructions in this init routine take up 14 bytes of ROM and take over 3,000 cycles to execute.
+The code in this init routine takes up 14 bytes of ROM and take over 3,000 cycles to execute.
 Not bad--but **we can do better!** Stay tuned...

 ## Review

 * It's (usually) a good idea to start your VCS programs by initializing the system and clearing out the TIA and RAM.
 * In addition to the Accumulator, the registers on the 6502-family microprocessors include X, Y, and SP (the stack pointer).
+There are also several "flags" that keep track of various things.
 * "Branching" is the assembly-language equivalent of a conditional ("if") statement.
-It relies on previous operations setting various "flags".
+It relies on previous operations setting certain flags.

 Next, we'll re-write that zero-page loop to a more efficient form that's more idiomatic to assembly language.